kunhwiko/concepts/databases.md

 ```
 read problems: as tables grow, it becomes harder to read information that reader needs
 Indexing: uses additional memory to maintain a lookup for faster querying (imagine glossary/aisle numbers)
-  1) Tree-based Indexing : Allows us to do fast range queries (typically with B+ trees)
+  1) Tree-based Indexing : Allows us to do fast range queries (typically with B+ index trees)
   2) Hash-based Indexing : Allows us to do fast exact queries

-B+ tree:
+B+ Tree Indexing:
   - tree where parent nodes are index entries that can quickly point to the next index
-  - keep traversing down to the next index until we reach a leaf node, where typically data is stored
+  - keep traversing down to the next index until we reach a leaf node, which is typically a pointer to the actual data
   - leaf nodes are typically connected like a linked list

 load problems : what if database has too much requests or failures result in inaccessible databases?